jancubillan/ansible-zimbra-single/README.md

 ansible-zimbra-single
 =====================

-This role automates the process of installing Zimbra Open Source Edition v8.8.15 on CentOS 7.
+This role automates the process of installing single-server Zimbra Open Source Edition v8.8.15 on CentOS 7.

 Requirements
 ------------